icinganalysis/icinganalysis.github.io/content/abstracts.md

 86
 NACA RM E51J29
 PRELIMINARY RESULTS OF CYCLICAL DE-ICING OF A GAS-HEATED AIRFOIL.
 V. H. Gray, D. T. Bowden and U. von Glahn.
 January 1952.
-38p. photos. , diagrs., tab.
+38p. photos., diagrs., tab.
 (NACA RM 5129)

 An NACA 65-212 airfoil of 8-foot chord was provided with a gas-heated leading edge for investigations of cyclical de-icing.
-De-icing was accomplished with intermittent heating of airioil segments that supplied hot gas to chordwise passages in a double-akin construction.
+De-icing was accomplished with intermittent heating of airfoil segments that supplied hot gas to chordwise passages in a double-akin construction.
 Ice removal was facilitated by a spanwise leading-edge parting strip which